Zhong-Lab-UCSD/iMARGI-Docker/README.md

 #### Build with Dockerfile

+Instead of pulling from Docker Hub, you can also build the iMARGI-Docker on your own computer.
 We provided all the source code for building iMARGI-Docker in the [`src`](./src/) folder, including Dockerfile and all the script tools.
-So you can modify and rebuild your own Docker image.
+You can download the most recent stable release or `git clone` from the master branch.
+So you can modify and rebuild your own iMARGI-Docker image.
 It will take about several minutes to build, which depends on your computer performance and network speed.
+The stable release is v1.0, which is the master branch.

 ## Software Testing Demo